borntofrappe/game-development/Games/Whirlybird/README.md

 - style: design helper graphics to illustrate how to play

-- feature: design play state with hard-coded platforms
+- feature: add platforms to play state

 - feature: prompt a gameover when the player crosses the bottom of the screen